Master Services Agreement (MSA)

 8. Third-Party Services and Licensing

 8.1 Provider may resell or administer third-party software and cloud services.
-Customer agrees to applicable vendor terms in Schedule C. Provider is not liable for vendor failures or changes.
+The Customer agrees to the applicable vendor terms outlined in Schedule C. The Provider is not liable for any vendor failures or changes.

 9. Confidentiality

 Each party will protect the other party’s Confidential Information and use it only to perform under this Agreement.
-Non-disclosure obligations survive for 3 years after termination, and indefinitely for trade secrets.
+Non-disclosure obligations survive for three years after termination and are indefinite for trade secrets.

 10. Security and Data Handling